 These packages usually include accommodation, meals, excursions, transfer, and, what it the most important thing, taxes.
 If you divide such a package into separate parts, you’ll have to pay an accommodation and meals tax, a transfer tax, a tax on excursions.
 All in all you’ll have to pay much more than the package originally costs.

 By the way, speaking about resorts, travel agents usually offer tours at more reasonable prices, what we can’t say about online booking systems or about direct booking.
-Everything you need is just to find such an agent.

 Option 2 — online booking agent